jermnelson/Discover-Aristotle/README.rst

 --------------------------------------

 * :doc:`catalog` Default summary and detail views of Solr, FRBR, MARC, and Fedora commons objects with facets.
+* :doc:`discovery` Forked Kochief discovery application, modified for use as the Discovery Interface for Aristotle.
 * :doc:`datasets` Generic scientific, social science, and humanity dataset management for use by other applications.
 * :doc:`etd`  Electronic Thesis and Dissertation Django application
 * frbr FRBR object-oriented models front-end to Cassandra, Postgres, or sqlite, or Google App Engine (requires additional modules)